Searchable database of alleged violations against Indigenous Peoples' human rights in protected areas and natural parks.

 Please choose one filter at a time to view results.
 If using the 'Search by Keywords' filter, enter a keyword like COVID-19, Water, Health, Land, Education, etc. You can reset your search using the 'Reset' button

-Title Country Impacted Indigenous People(s) Description of the alleged violations Regional and International Decisions
+Title Country Impacted Indigenous People(s) Short Description

 Cherang'any Hills Kenya